 In Singapore, residential care is intended for people with disabilities who have limited care support from family members:

 - Community group homes are designated HDB rental flats retrofitted with disabled-friendly features.
-Typically, up to four adults share one flat; a VWO runs the homes and provides some support for residents.
+Typically, up to four adults share one flat; a SSA runs the homes and provides some support for residents.
 It is targeted at adults with disabilities who have limited family support but are fully independent and have a job.
-Currently, only the Movement for the Intellectually Disabled of Singapore (MINDS) runs such homes, mainly for persons with intellectual disabilities.
-Applicants may be asked to take part in a trial admission/ training. programme for about a year, so MINDS can assess if they can adapt to the home’s environment
+Currently, the Movement for the Intellectually Disabled of Singapore (MINDS) runs such homes, mainly for persons with intellectual disabilities.
+Applicants may be asked to take part in a trial admission/ training programme for about a year, so MINDS can assess if they can adapt to the home’s environment.

 - Those who may need more support can consider adult disability hostels, which offer short-term residential-based training in work and life skills, and aim to help people resume independent living in their own homes or in alternative forms of assisted community living.

 - Adult disability homes provide long-term residential care for adults with disabilities who cannot live independently and are neglected or whose caregivers cannot provide support.